Water availability during high flows or flood

 Monitoring water during flood

 Data collection and dissemination plays a crucial role in day-to-day water management activities across the state.
 During flood events this role becomes even more critical for both flood forecasting and flood management.
 NSW Office of Water's network of over 700 telemetered water monitoring sites is a critical element in decision making by key agencies such as Bureau of Meteorology and the State Emergency Services.
-The timely delivery of information on flood levels and flood flows enables these agencies to perform their roles in producing flood watches and flood warnings, and undertaking evacuations and rescues during high rainfall events.

 For up to date information on river and stream levels, go to Real-time data > Rivers and streams.

 During flood events, large amounts of information about flood behaviour and measured volumes of water is collected and stored within NSW Office of Water databases.
 This information is used in future water modelling projects to better understand the hydrology of river systems and to aid long term water and flood management.

 NSW Office of Water review of water management during the 2010 flood events in the Tumut and Murrumbidgee Rivers